gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The SCTP-API defined in {{RFC6458}} results in an implementation limitation when it comes to support user message of arbitrary sizes.
-That API does not allow changing the SCTP-AUTH key used for protecting the sending of a particular user message.
+That API does not allow changing the SCTP AUTH key used for protecting the sending of a particular user message.
 Thus, user messages that will be transmitted over periods of time on the order or longer than the interval between rekeying can't be